DonBrody/react-context-alerts/README.md

 ```
 More settings will be added soon!

-## Future Updates
+## In the Pipeline
 This is a new and evolving library.
-There are currently very limited options for customizing your alerts.
-Future updates will allow you to add default settings and individual settings for alerts.
-Settings that will be exposed shortly:
-* Action button (with onClick exposed to the user)
+Here are some of the upcoming updates being worked on:
 * Timeout progress (along bottom of alert)
-* Optional click away listener
+* Alerts component (will obfuscate the use of the AlertsConsumer -- this will not depreacte the current option to trigger alerts through funciton calls)

 ## Next Steps
 Add `react-context-alerts` to any (and hopefully all :) of your projects, customize the alerts in any way that fits your needs, and enjoy!